cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

     -   Following the lines, use the jeweler’s saw to cut the horn into rectangular sheets, using an up-and-down motion.
     -   Use a file to smooth down the edges of each rectangular sheet.

 ### Step 2.
 Painting horn sheets with colored varnish

-Materials
+**Materials**
 -   Thin sheets of horn (prepared per Step 1)
 -   Unspun wool fleece of various colors (or wool yarn, unspun and teased out)
 -   Spike lavender oil varnish (see instructions on the page "[Making Varnishes](https://cu-mkp.github.io/research-teaching-companion/resources/activity-sheets/activitysheet_varnishes/)")
 -   Turpentine varnish (see instructions on the page "[Making Varnishes](https://cu-mkp.github.io/research-teaching-companion/resources/activity-sheets/activitysheet_varnishes/)")
 -   Pigments, transparent rather than opaque (e.g. verdigris, lakes, smalt, azurite, malachite rather than earths, leads, carbon black, soots, chars)

-Tools
+**Tools**
 -   Newspaper (to cover work surface)
 -   Glass plates
 -   Mullers
 -   Droppers
 -   Palette knives
--   Brushes
+-   Paintbrushes
 -   Sharp metal tools (e.g., dentist tools, etching needles)

-Instructions
+**Instructions**

 The instructions in Ms. Fr.
 640 suggest spike lavender oil varnish and turpentine varnish for painting.
 You can try either or both.
 -   Set up your workstation and cover it with newspaper for easy cleanup.
 -   On a glass plate, mix 1g ground pigment with 2-3 drops of varnish (spike lavender or turpentine) using a glass dropper.
 Use the muller and palette knife to grind and mix the pigment well.
--   Using a fresh brush, paint one entire side of one rectangular piece of horn.
+-   Using a fresh paintbrush, paint one entire side of one rectangular piece of horn.
 -   If desired, repeat with other combinations of other pigment and either of the varnishes.
 You can also experiment with striating or layering different colors on the same piece of horn.
--   OPTIONAL: When one side of the horn sheet is completely painted, press wool fibres into the wet paint and arrange them to give an effect of veining or marbling.
--   OPTIONAL: Using a sharp metal tool, scrape oblique lines into the varnish to give an effect of veining or marbling.

 ### Step 3.
+Application of wool fibers
+**Materials**
+-  Unspun wool fleece of various colors (or wool yarn, unspun and teased out)

+**Instructions**
+-   When one side of the horn sheet is completely painted, press wool fibers into the wet paint and arrange them to give an effect of veining or marbling.
+-   Using a sharp metal tool, scrape oblique lines into the varnish to give an effect of veining or marbling.

-Metal leaf application (optional)
+### Step 4.
+Metal leaf application

-Materials
+**Materials**
 -   Thin sheets of horn painted with varnish and transparent pigment (prepared per Step 2)
 -   Gold and silver leaf or transfer gold/silver (choice may depend on how dry the varnish layers are)

-Tools
+**Tools**
--   Brushes
+-   Paintbrushes

-Instructions
+**Instructions**

 The manuscript mentions using gold, silver or tin leaf as a reflective backing for the painted horn.
 -   Remove the sheet of transfer gold leaf from packet, being careful not to disrupt it and raise it off of the paper backing.
 -   Press one half (lengthwise) of the painted side of one sheet of horn against the transfer gold leaf.
 Apply pressure to make sure that the horn is really pressing against the gold leaf.
 -   Carefully turn over the sheet of horn and the entire square of gold leaf.
 With a finger, rub the transfer gold leaf against the horn to further secure the gold onto the oil or varnish of the hold.
 -   Remove the excess of gold leaf around the piece of horn, leaving behind the piece applied to the varnish.
--   Using an unassigned brush, sweep away extraneous pieces of gold leaf that have not adhered to the horn.
+-   Using a clean paintbrush, sweep away extraneous pieces of gold leaf that have not adhered to the horn.
 These extra pieces can also be swept onto any gaps in the transfer gilding on the sheet of horn.
 A gentle sweeping motion in one direction should do it.

-Notes
+**Notes**
 -   For at least one sheet of horn, consider gilding the entire sheet.
 -   Consider using the metal leaf in combination with the wool.
 You have two options:
--- Remove the yarn that you adhered to the varnish, being careful to ensure that the varnish retains its marbled effect from where the wool had pushed into it.
+      -  move the yarn that you adhered to the varnish, being careful to ensure that the varnish retains its marbled effect from where the wool had pushed into it.
--- Apply metal leaf over the yarn and varnish.
+      -  Apply metal leaf over the yarn and varnish.
 The surface will be uneven, but the leaf should adhere nonetheless.

-### Step 4.
+### Step 5.
 Oiling the jasper

-Materials
+**Materials**
 -   Thin sheets of horn painted with varnish and transparent pigment (prepared per Step 2 and 3)
 -   Spike lavender oil (for oiling the undecorated front)

-Tools
+**Tools**
-- brushes
+- Paintbrushes

-Instructions
+**Instructions**
-- Using a clean brush, apply spike lavender oil to the front (undecorated) side of the horn.
-The oil will fill in the dry micro-cracks on the surface of the horn, giving it a sheen and translucency.
+- Using a clean paintbrush, apply spike lavender oil to the front (undecorated) side of the horn.
+The oil will fill in the dry micro-cracks on the surface of the horn, giving it sheen and translucency.

 ## Resources

 - Ana Estrades, "[Jasper Imitation on Horn](https://edition640.makingandknowing.org/#/essays/ann_028_fa_15)."
 - Isabella Lores-Chavez, "[Imitating Raw Nature](https://edition640.makingandknowing.org/#/essays/ann_045_fa_16)."
-- Pamela H. Smith and Isabella Lores-Chavez, “Counterfeiting Materials, Imitating Nature,” in The Matter of Mimesis: Studies of Mimesis and Materials in Nature, Art and Science, ed.
+- Pamela H. Smith and Isabella Lores-Chavez, “Counterfeiting Materials, Imitating Nature,” in _The Matter of Mimesis: Studies of Mimesis and Materials in Nature, Art and Science_, ed.
 Marjolijn Bol and E.C.
 Spary, Studies in Art & Materiality 7 (Leiden: Brill, 2023), 27–53.
 [Open-Access Download](https://brill.com/downloadpdf/display/book/9789004515413/BP000011.pdf).